SAA's $665 million bailout does not cover aircraft lessors, other creditors | Business

 SAA's $665 million bailout does not cover aircraft lessors, other creditors

-Money owed to aircraft lessors and some creditors of South African Airways is not covered by a 10.5 billion rand ($665 million) government bailout, SAA's administrators said.
+Debts to aircraft lessors and some creditors of South African Airways are not covered by a 10.5 billion rand ($665 million) government bailout, administrators said, raising the prospect that future state budgets will have to keep paying out for SAA.

-Another 2.2 billion rand would repay those who had bought tickets but not yet flown and 0.8 billion rand would go to creditors who had funded SAA since it went into administration.
-A spokesman for the ministry responsible for SAA was not immediately able to comment.
+South Africa's government allocated the latest cash injection to state-owned SAA in last month's mid-term budget for a restructuring plan that has been awaiting funding since July.
+It has poured tens of billions of rand into SAA over more than a decade -- controversial spending in a country with high poverty rates and an urgent need improve basic services.

-Public Enterprises Minister Pravin Gordhan told lawmakers on Wednesday that the government was not going put more money into SAA and its "ultimate aim is to remove the burden ... from our shoulders". ($1 = 15.7962 rand)
+Another 2.2 billion rand would repay those who had bought tickets but could not fly and 0.8 billion rand was for creditors who had funded SAA since it went into administration.
+SAA's operations were mothballed in late September when funds ran low.

 Also Read: Pravin Gordhan welcomes commitment to providing R10.5bn for restructuring of SAA